A Surprising Day Trip Seville to Cadiz

 If you are spending any time in the Andalusia area of Spain, you will want to check out Cadiz!
-One of our favorite Day Trips from Seville, Spain was to the small fishing port of Cadiz.
-We chose a day trip to Cadiz because it is the oldest fishing port in Europe!
+One of our favorite Day Trips was from Seville to Cadiz – the small fishing port.
+We chose a day trip from Seville to Cadiz because it is the oldest fishing port in Europe!
 Cadiz dates back to 1100 BC and the Phoenicians, which makes it a great Day Trip for history buffs.
 Since it is surrounded by water, Cadiz is also great for anyone who wants a beautiful waterfront to relax on!

 The train from Seville to Cadiz runs several times a day and is about 2 hours.
 So, it’s a very easy trip and once we got to Cadiz it was easy to walk around the city!